 - Sesame seeds, for serving

 - Preheat oven to 400ºF.

 - Rinse wings and drumettes and pat dry.
 Transfer to a large bowl and toss with vegetable oil and spice blend until well coated.
 Position wings on baking racks in a single layer ensuring that wings aren't touching.

 - Bake, rotating pan half-way through, until fully cooked, 45 to 50 minutes.
 Remove wings from oven and transfer to a large bowl.

 - Whisk together hoisin and blackberry jam in a small saucepot over medium-low heat until warm.

 - Drizzle wings with sauce, tossing until well coated.
+Garnish with scallions and sesame seeds.
 Serve immediately.

 - ★ Did you make this recipe?
 Don't forget to give it a star rating below!